top of page

 Old Mt Vernon Rd, Alexandria, VA, USA

-In 1989, Wat Tummaprateip moved, for the 3rd time, to 8526 Old Mt.
+In 1989, Wat Tummaprateip moved a third time to 8526 Old Mt.
 Vernon Rd., Alexandria, VA.
-Mr. Benja Phongpuek was the Chairman.
-In 1993, the Chairman was changed to Mr. Amnuay Nonthabut.
+Mr. Benja Phongpuek was the chairman.
+In 1993, Mr. Amnuay Nonthabut became chairman.

-In 1995, Phra Wimon Silacharn, the Abbot, returned to Thailand.
-Phrakru Sujin Kantasilo was appointed to be the Abbot and Dr. Sunthorn Siriyakorn became the chairman.
+In 1995, Phra Wimol Silacharn, the temple’s Abbot, returned to Thailand.
+Phrakru Sujin Kantasilo was appointed as the Abbot and Dr. Sunthorn Siriyakorn became the chairman.

 1 มกราคม 2542